 My Worst Cabin Location – Next to a Slamming Door

 I’ve had personal experience with this one and it was definitely my worst cabin.
-On my latest cruise to Cozumel, I ended up near one of those metal plates in the hallway.
+On my Western Caribbean cruise, I ended up near one of those metal plates in the hallway.
 I think it was one of those big heavy fire doors.
 The first and last days were miserable as everyone with a carry-on click-clacked across that dang plate!

 Because of this, try to avoid booking rooms near crew service entrances, major promenades, staircases and elevators.
 Trust me, this will save you from a lot of sleepless nights!